No Warning (band): Reunion (2013–present)

 On June 5, 2013, Ben Cook told Exclaim! that No Warning has reformed and will release a seven-inch on his own label Bad Actors Inc. The seven-inch will include new song called "Resurrection of the Wolf" on the A-side and a cover of Violent Minds' "Bloodsucker" on the B-side.
 He also told Exclaim! that there are no plans on playing live.
 Direct quote from the man himself: "I have no interest playing live.
 I don't want dudes yelling in my face or jumping on me."
 In 2014 Ben Cook explained in another interview "Yeah, when I said that I was lying, straight up.
 Every time I ever do a No Warning interview, I like to throw in a few lies here and there.
 That's what the internet is for, right?".
 Considering, the band has played some shows in 2014 and 2015 in the US and Europe, it seems that the band still enjoys being on stage.

 The first No Warning show in Europe was at Ieper Hardcore Fest in Belgium on August 8, 2014.
 They came over again in October 2015 to play 2 Shows in United Kingdom (London & Manchester) and 1 mainland show in The Netherlands (Dordrecht).

-Their first North American reunion show was a sold out show on April 10, 2015, at Gamechanger World in Howell, New Jersey.
+Their first North American reunion show was a sold-out show on April 10, 2015, at Gamechanger World in Howell, New Jersey.

 In 2015, Cook released a solo album, Ripe 4 Luv, under the stage name Young Guv.
 The album was a longlisted nominee for the 2015 Polaris Music Prize.

 August 2015 saw another reunion show at Gatineau, Canada's Heart Fest where they headlined the Saturday of the three-day hardcore festival, a performance which was received very well.
 Following that performance, the band debuted the single "Friends in High Places," which would be released as a 7" flexi-disc via Lockin' Out Records and subsequently played their first hometown show since reuniting on April 2 at The Velvet Underground in Toronto.
 Antwon, Build and Destroy and Demolition also performed.

 On August 24, 2017, the band announced a new album, Torture Culture, would be released on October 13 via Bad Actors, Inc. and Last Gang.
 They debuted the first song from the release, "In the City," on the same day.
-Exclaim! ranked the album at number 6 on their Top 10 Metal and Hardcore Albums of 2017 list.
+Exclaim! rated the album 9/10 and ranked it at number 6 on their Top 10 Metal and Hardcore Albums of 2017 list.
+Metal Hammer gave it 3.5 out of 5 stars.